Jack Steven

-Jack Steven (born 28 March 1990) is a former Australian rules footballer who played for the St Kilda and Geelong Football Clubs in the Australian Football League (AFL).
+Jack Steven (born 28 March 1990) is a former Australian rules footballer who played for the St Kilda Football Club and Geelong Cats in the Australian Football League (AFL).
 During his time at St Kilda, where he played 183 games, Steven won the club's best and fairest award four times.
 At the peak of his career, from 2015 through 2018, Steven polled double-figure votes in the Brownlow Medal in each season, highlighting his consistency and value to the Saints' midfield.

 AFL career

 Originally from the Lorne Football Club, he attended Northfield Grammar.
-Steven was recruited from the Geelong Falcons with pick 42 in the 2007 AFL Draft.
+Steven was recruited from the Geelong Falcons with pick 42 in the 2007 AFL draft.
 Steven kicked the final goal of the 2008 NAB Cup quarter final – a competition which St Kilda went on to win, although Steven did not play in the final.